SomeJakeGuy/gcbrickwork/README.md

 ### Parameter / PRM:
 These types of files typically contain various data about a given actor / character in their respective game.
 The actor / character it relates to is typically indicated by its file name.
-The structure of these break down into the following way:
+The structure of these files break down in the following way:
 * First 4 bytes indicate the number of entries that exists witin the file.
 * For each entry / field:
   * The first 2 bytes of an entry indicate some sort of hash.